ececli/Exposure-Notification-on-RPi/README.md

 ## Current Issue(s)

-### 1. (4/27/2020) The BLE may die after running a while.
+### 1. (updated 4/28) The BLE may die after running a while.
 The during before it dies is random.

 I have found that the first error usually comes from the Python, i.e., the scanning function.
 The error code is